Corey Bailey

 The charts on this page are provided to give you an idea of running times for

 various reel-to-reel audio tapes and records.
-Starting with analog tape, the chart
+Starting with analog audio tape, the

-below from the box of an old reel of Irish brand tape, is calculated for 7” reels.
+chart below is from the box of an old reel of Irish (brand) tape and is calculated for

-The lengths shown on the left of the chart represent the different thicknesses of
+7” reels.
+The lengths shown on the left of the chart represent the different

-used for full track mono or any format stereo recording, recorded in one direction.
+for full track mono or any format for stereo recording, recorded in one direction.

 The Dual Track listing is for recording in both directions.
 1/2 track mono was the